multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/client.md

 hosts.

-Using a directory in a RAM disk (like `/dev/shm`) for the CernVM-FS client cache is possible but not recommended in general, mostly because the internal implementation in CernVM-FS to support this is pretty involved, and not extensively tested.
+Using a directory in a RAM disk (like `/dev/shm`) for the CernVM-FS client cache can be considered if enough memory is available in the client system, which would help reduce latency and start-up performance of software.

 For more information on cache-related configuration settings, [see the CernVM-FS documentation](https://cvmfs.readthedocs.io/en/stable/cpt-configure.html#cache-settings).